lltfm/openness/works/saltem_hoc/openness_gpt-notable_mandalas.md

 A collection of notable mandalas created by [Openness GPT](README.md#openness-gpt) in response to questions

-> Note: click on the mandala to view full resolution image
+> Note: click on a mandala to view the full resolution image

 ### Why is there war, even now, in modern times?
 [<img src="../../images/mandalas/mandala-war.jpg" width="512"/>](../../images/mandalas/mandala-war.jpg)